ptoman/icgauge/README.md

 Briefly, integrative complexity is a measurement of to what extent the writer is entertaining multiple perspectives as valid.
 It is measured at the paragraph level using a 7-point scale in which 1 indicates "very little complexity" (more formally, only a single idea is entertained) and 7 indicates "extremely complexity" (more formally, at least two potentially conflicting ideas are entertained, developed, and acknowledged to be simultaneously true with a discussion of how they can both be true simultaneously).

+Integrative complexity has been studied within political psychology for over 40 years, and it has been shown to be useful in predicting violence and understanding elections.

 This project has four main directories:
 * experiments: Experiment scripts and notes, one experiment per file.
 * icgauge: Modeling package.
 Contains experiment_frameworks (currently consisting only of experiment_features, a framework that expects a hand-provided set of feature functions), as well as support methods separated into their types: data_readers, feature_extractors, label_transformers, training_functions, and utils.